 Owners will sometimes give their dogs supplements as grain fed commercial livestock and factory farmed animals lack nutrients, so this will mean having to ensure those nutrients are replaced.
-If the livestock has been grass fed etc. it will be higher quality, so less supplements (if any) are used.
+If the livestock has been grass fed etc. it will be higher quality, so fewer supplements (if any) are used.

-For the whole prey model way of feeding we would recommend visiting your local butchers or farm shops.
+For the whole prey model way of feeding, we would recommend visiting your local butchers or farm shops.
 If they cannot supply this they will likely be able to point you in the direction of where to source what you are looking for.

 So which one is the better model to follow?